mad-lab-fau/mad-gui/README.md

 ### Option A: Standalone executable
 The GUI can be packed into stand-alone executables, such that is not necessary for you to install anything on your machine.

-- Windows users: download our exemplary executable here [Coming soon]
+- Windows users: download our exemplary executable here [Coming soon, including example data]
 - Other operating systems: [Contact us](mailto:mad-digait@fau.de).

 ### Option B: Using the python package